Jamie Waylett: Legal issues

 On 7 April 2009, Waylett and a friend were pulled over by police.
-The officers then searched their vehicle, finding a knife and eight bags of cannabis.
+The officers then searched their vehicle, finding a "Crocodile Dundee" knife and eight half pound bags of cannabis.
 Images on a camera led police to Waylett's mother's house, where additional cannabis plants were discovered being grown.
 Waylett was charged a month later for possession of the drug.
 He appeared in court on 16 July and pleaded guilty to growing the plants in his mother's home, but claimed that they were for his personal use and not for distribution.
 On 21 July, he was sentenced to 120 hours of community service.
 He had previously been accused of using cocaine in October 2006.

 On 14 October 2011, Waylett was arrested for his participation in the August London riots.
 The Metropolitan Police charged him with "violent disorder, having an article with intent to destroy or damage property, and receiving stolen goods".
 He was specifically accused of possessing a Molotov cocktail while looting a pharmacy in Chalk Farm, London.
 He was also charged with growing cannabis after police found fifteen plants during a search of his home.
 On 20 March 2012, he was sentenced to two years in prison for taking part in the riots.